Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/tool.md

 * [tool_probe]
 * [gcode_macro Tn]

+!!! note "Reference Examples"
+    The following sections are for reference only.
+The contetnts of the reference examples may differ from your config.
+For complete examples, please reference the [Examples](../examples.md) page.

 ## [mcu]
 Each toolhead board requires a unique MCU name.
 Typically you would give them a descriptive name followed by the respective tool number.